WilliamQLiu/williamqliu.github.io/_posts/2018-02-20-apache-airflow.md

 ### Backfill

-You can run a __backfill__ to rerun tasks from a certain time period (e.g. say your tasks run once a day, but you want to backfill the last 7 days).
-You can run a backfill on the command line with:
+You can run a __backfill__ to rerun parts of your tasks from a certain time period (e.g. say you have a DAG that consists of 5 operations, but only the last 2 operations failed and that these tasks normally run once a day.
+You can backfill and say only run these last two operations for the last 7 days).

-    airflow backfill
+    airflow backfill my_dag -s 2018-09-10 -e 2018-09-11

 ### Catchup